willymcallister/willymcallister.github.io/_articles/source-transformation.md

 <p>$y = \dfrac{x}{2000} - 2.5\,\text{mA}\qquad$ (same as what we got with the traditional KVL method)</p>
 </details>

 What have we learned?
 We worked through two ways to reveal the $i$-$v$ behavior of a Thévenin circuit.
-The tilt of the line is controled by $\text R_\text T$.
+The tilt of the line is controlled by $\text R_\text T$.
 The line crosses the voltage axis at $\text V_\text T$.
-You can position the line anywhere you want on the $i$-$v$ graph by picking resistor and voltage values.
+You can position the line anywhere you want on the $i$-$v$ graph with your choice of resistor and voltage values.

 The open-circuit/short-circuit technique is pretty handy.
 We will use it again.